Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 What I'd do differently

-Build a structured clinician onboarding program earlier Therapists weren't confident prescribing the product early on.
-I knew this by year two and kept deprioritizing it.
-That was wrong.
+Build a structured clinician onboarding program earlier Therapists were not always confident prescribing the product early on.
+I knew that by year two and still kept pushing onboarding down the list.
+That was a mistake.

-Prioritize EHR integration from the start EHR integration became an enterprise sales blocker, delaying expansion by 12 to 18 months.
+Prioritize EHR integration from the start EHR integration became an enterprise sales blocker and delayed expansion by 12 to 18 months.
 The competitive analysis flagged it in year one.
-I accepted "later" twice.
-I shouldn't have.
+I let "later" stand for too long.

-Build a direct patient usability feedback loop earlier Patient feedback came through therapists for the first few years.
-That filtered signal meant we were slow to catch real usability problems, and the honest reason we didn't fix it sooner was that ethics approval for direct patient research is slow and expensive.
+Build a direct patient usability feedback loop earlier For the first few years, most patient feedback came through therapists.
+That filtered signal made us slower to catch usability problems, and direct patient research took more time and money to set up.

-Document product decisions more rigorously as the team scaled Decisions made in year two were relitigated in year five with no documented rationale.
-People who weren't in the room will always question the hard calls.
-If you can't show your work, the decision gets retried.
+Document product decisions more rigorously as the team scaled Decisions we made in year two got reopened in year five because the rationale was not written down well enough.
+If you do not show your work, the team ends up re-deciding the same thing.

 What energized me